NiklasEi/www-nikl-me/blog/2023/notes_on_android_development_using_bevy.md

 ## Moving the app to the background

 Anyone playing around with Bevy on Android will notice, that the App lifecycle events are not yet completely handled.
-When you minimize and open the app back up, it will not resume where you left of, but start from the beginning.
+When you minimize and open the app back up, it will not resume where you left of, but start from the beginning (Update - Fixed in Bevy 0.12).
 This issue is known and solutions were discussed a bit in [bevyengine/bevy#86], but since I couldn't find an open issue for the specific problem, I opened [bevyengine/bevy#9057] to track it.
 For now, my workaround in the app is to save the current state in a database, so the app can always go back to where the user left.

+> *There is [a follow-up post][bevy_mobile_2] concentrating on how to get a Bevy application into the app stores*

 ---